Gabrielle Wang

 Gabrielle Wang is an Australian writer and illustrator for children and young adults based in Melbourne.
-Her writing career spans 20 years and has produced more than 20 books.

-Biography
+Many of her books have been shortlisted for significant awards, and she was Australian Children's Laureate in 2022–2023.

+Early life and education

-Wang was born in Melbourne and is a fourth generation Australian, her ancestors having come to Australia during the Australian gold rushes of the mid-1800s.
-Wang trained as a graphic designer in Melbourne, then studied painting and language in Taiwan and China.
-She lectured in Chinese at RMIT University in Melbourne before writing full time.
+Garbrielle Wang was born in Melbourne, Australia.
+She is a fourth-generation Australian on her mother's side, her ancestors having come to Australia during the Australian gold rushes of the mid-1800s.

+She trained as a graphic designer in Melbourne, then studied painting and language in Taiwan and China.

+Career

+Wang lectured in Chinese at RMIT University in Melbourne before writing full-time.
 Her work is influenced by her experiences of growing up between two cultures.

-Wang's children's novel, A Ghost in my Suitcase, was adapted for the stage by Vanessa Bates of Barking Gecko Theatre and toured in 2019.
+Her children's novel, A Ghost in my Suitcase, was adapted for the stage by Vanessa Bates of Barking Gecko Theatre, and toured in 2019.

+Recognition and awards

-In March 2022 she was named the Australian Children's Laureate for 2022–2023.
+In March 2022 Wang was named the Australian Children's Laureate for 2022–2023.